Welcome to the Awarua Communications Museum

-The Museum is located on the historic site of Awarua Radio Station at 1276 Bluff Highway, halfway between Invercargill and Bluff, on SH1.
-A location map is at the foot of this page.
+The Museum is located on the historic site of Awarua Radio Station at 1276 Bluff Highway, just over 11km from the corner of Dee and Tay streets (Troopers Memorial round-about) in Invercargill.

 Your museum visit

 The Awarua Communications Museum is one tenant of what is now Invercargill City Council property.
 All other buildings on the site are private residences and no longer have any Awarua Radio Station functions so please respect the privacy of the tenants.
-However, they are nice people and our friendly neighbours so please give them a wave as you start your exploration of communications heritage in Southland.
+However, they are nice people and our friendly neighbors so please give them a wave as you start your exploration of communications heritage in Southland.